-Adam Kownacki vs. Robert Helenius a done deal for March 7 on FOX
+Adam Kownacki vs. Robert Helenius a done deal

 By Kenneth Friedman: Negotiations have been completed for a headliner fight between heavyweights Adam Kownacki and Robert Helenius on March 7 on PBC on FOX at the Barclays Center in Brooklyn, New York, says Mike Coppinger.
 Kownacki vs. Helenius should be interesting for as long as it lasts.